ShenLab/RNA/README.md

-# Suite of scripts for RNA-seq data analysis
+# Scripts for RNA-seq data analysis

-core algorithm is Kallisto.
+The workflow starts with Kallisto.